 March 2017, Congressional Research Service

 November 2017, National Institute of Health

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

-Issue: More than half of U.S. states have legalized some form of medical or recreational marijuana, and the demand for cannabis is increasing dramatically.
-Legal sales in the U.S. grew by 30% in 2016 – annual growth bypassing even broadband internet.
-As the industry grows, the need for standardization and legal protection in the form of cannabis insurance is magnified.
-The division between state and federal status makes it difficult for businesses to receive inclusive, affordable coverage and often leaves individual policyholders with restrictive plans.
+Issue: Demand for cannabis is increasing dramatically.
+More than half of U.S. states have legalized some form of medical or recreational marijuana, and the demand for cannabis is increasing dramatically.
+The division between state and federal status makes it difficult for businesses to receive inclusive, affordable coverage and often leaves policyholders with restrictive plans.

 Background: Conflicting state and federal laws, emerging standardization of business practices and rapidly evolving regulations have largely discouraged insurers from participating in this market.
 Cannabis is an illegal substance under the Controlled Substances Act (CSA), which classifies it as a Schedule I drug and is stated "to have no currently accepted medical use in treatment in the United States".
 A provision in the 2018 Farm Bill removed hemp from the list of Schedule 1 controlled substances.
 As such, the U.S. Drug Enforcement Administration (DEA) will not consider hemp-derived cannabinoid (CBD) a controlled substance subject to the CSA.

 However, cannabis and CBD (regardless of whether its sourced from cannabis or hemp) is subject to Federal Drug Administration (FDA) approval under the Federal Food, Drug, and Cosmetic Act.
 The FDA has not approved a cannabis drug.
 It has, however, approved three CBD medicines for the treatment of epilepsy.